chamons/clio/docs/TechnicalOverview.md

 These passes currently are:

 - CommitFinder: Given a path and search range, determine which commits we should consider
-- CommitParser: Given a set of commits, determine which potentially reference bugs and optionally determine confidence by cross referencing with BugzillaChecker
+- CommitParser: Given a set of commits, determine which potentially reference bugs and optionally determine confidence by cross referencing with Bugzilla/Github/VSTS's parser
-- BugCollector: Given a set of ParsedCommits (from CommitParser), catagorize them into lists, handling duplicate references correctly
+- BugCollector: Given a set of ParsedCommits catagorize them into lists, handling duplicate references correctly
-- TemplateGenerator: Given a bug collection, generate inital release notes based upon a template

 In the long term, CommitParser should really be broken into two steps.